AnggaR96s/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.